 You have the right to refuse to participate in teaching without your treatment being affected.
 If you do not want to be involved in teaching, it is advisable to inform the hospital in advance.

-There is a useful NHS leaflet called Consent – it’s your decision, which is available on the Health Rights Information Scotland website at: www.hris.org.uk.
+There is a useful NHS fact sheet called Consent – it’s your decision, which is available on the NHS inform website at www.nhsinform.co.uk.

 Right to refuse treatment